ctrios67/Python/README.md

 # Python
-Python stuff I've been working, I fell ill last week.
+Python stuff I've been working on this week, as I fell ill last week and had no activity on here.